simsekergun/Dielectric_Waveguides/README.md

 # Dielectric_Waveguides
-Finite-difference based MATLAB solver to study straight dielectric waveguides
+A finite-difference-based MATLAB solver to study light propagation along straight dielectric waveguides

-MATLAB files will be added in a few days (in December 2024)
+test_wg_only.m: Si3N4 rectangular waveguide surrounded by SiO2

+test_tapered_wg_on_film_substrate.m: thin film lithium niobate waveguide on a substrate

+get_mesh.m: a simple mesh generator. supported shapes rectangular waveguide in a homogeneous background rectangular waveguide on top of a substrate rectangular waveguide on top of a film-coated substrate tapered waveguide in a homogeneous background tapered waveguide on top of a substrate tapered waveguide on top of a film-coated substrate

+Solver_Waveguide_NU.m: FD solver for dielectric waveguides